-In this guide, I’ll take you through what you need to know about both the Gardyn Home Kit and Lettuce Grow’s farmstand – and which options may appeal to you the most as a discerning houseplant aficionado!
+In this guide, I’ll take you through what you need to know about both the Gardyn Home Kit and the Lettuce Grow Farmstand – and which options may appeal to you the most as a discerning houseplant aficionado!

 If you don’t have time to get through this guide right now, don’t worry – here are the key points you’ll need to know before going ahead and buying.

-- Gardyn has a subscription model, while costs for Lettuce Grow each month can vary.
-You can grow up to 30 plants a month on a $29 plan under Gardyn, which also gives you access to the service’s brilliant AI gardener app.
-Lettuce Grow also offers a subscription from $55/month for 12 plants indoors or $34/month for 12 plants outdoors.
+• You can grow up to 30 plants year round on a $32/month plan with Gardyn, which also gives you access to the service’s brilliant AI gardener app.
+Lettuce Grow also offers a subscription from $52/month for 30 plants outdoors or $92/month indoors due to the requirement of additional glow rings.

 Why should I try hydroponic gardening?